borodache/NLP-rule-ChatBot/README.md

 6. requirements.txt - the package you should install if you want to work with my project

 ## How to run?
-clone the repository for your local computer, and run the streamlit run main.py file.
+1. clone the repository for your local computer, and run the streamlit run main.py file.
+1. or simply use the streamlit deployed model here: https://nlp-rule-chatbot-borodache.streamlit.app/